16 Best Services to Watch Indie Movies on Roku in 2025

 Device availability: Amazon Fire TV, Android Phones, Android TV, Apple TV, Chromecast, Roku, Samsung Smart TV, Xbox One

-You can get services to watch indie movies on roku with Mubi, Kanopy, Criterion Channel, SUNDANCE NOW, Ovid TV, Magnolia Selects, Kweli TV, Klassiki, Kino Film Collection, Indieflix, FlixFling, Flix Premiere, FilmRise, Fandor, DOCUMENTARY+, or Arrow Player.
+You can get services to watch indie movies on roku in 2025 with Mubi, Kanopy, Criterion Channel, SUNDANCE NOW, Ovid TV, Magnolia Selects, Kweli TV, Klassiki, Kino Film Collection, Indieflix, FlixFling, Flix Premiere, FilmRise, Fandor, DOCUMENTARY+, or Arrow Player.

 The streaming services on this page were chosen by our editors.
 If you choose to subscribe to a streaming service we recommend as a result of our research, analysis, and curation, our work is sometimes (but not always) supported by an affiliate commission from the streaming service when you make a purchase.